Did you know that it gets cold – almost everywhere in the world – that is habitable for human life?

 Perhaps we will write about another seasonal flavor – cranberries – soon.

-Tip: If you are really cold and miserable – in a damp environment – toss a shot of whiskey into a steaming glass of warm cocoa.
-Another quick fix for cold conditions is actually (not suggesting this for children) a shot of whiskey.
+Tip: If you are really cold and miserable – in a damp environment – consider a shot of whiskey.
 Whiskey helps to oxygenate your vital organs – and is anti-bacterial.

 Whiskey is a known rudimentary, non-prescription treatment for asthma – and is a good substitute in the case of not having a doctor or prescription available.
 It’s economical, is medically effective in small amounts – and can be found in almost every large city around the world – and in some cases – can help heal respiratory infections in the absence of an antibiotic.